-- Discuss historical view of religion from a sociological perspective
+- Discuss the historical view of religion from a sociological perspective

 In studying religion, sociologists distinguish between what they term the experience, beliefs, and rituals of a religion.
-Religious experience refers to the conviction or sensation that one is connected to “the divine.”
-This type of communion might be experienced when people are praying or meditating.
-Religious beliefs are specific ideas that members of a particular faith hold to be true, such as that Jesus Christ was the son of God, or believing in reincarnation.
-Another illustration of religious beliefs is that different religions adhere to certain stories of world creation.
-Religious rituals are behaviors or practices that are either required or expected of the members of a particular group, such as bar mitzvah or confession (Barkan and Greenwood 2003).
+Religious experience refers to the conviction or sensation that we are connected to “the divine.”
+This type of communion might be experienced when people are pray or meditate.
+Religious beliefs are specific ideas members of a particular faith hold to be true, such as that Jesus Christ was the son of God, or that reincarnation exists.
+Another illustration of religious beliefs is the creation stories we find in different religions.
+Religious rituals are behaviors or practices that are either required or expected of the members of a particular group, such as bar mitzvah or confession of sins (Barkan and Greenwood 2003).

 The History of Religion as a Sociological Concept

 Durkheim is generally considered the first sociologist who analyzed religion in terms of its societal impact.
-Above all, Durkheim believed that religion is about community: It binds people together (social cohesion), promotes behavior consistency (social control), and offers strength for people during life’s transitions and tragedies (meaning and purpose).
-By applying the methods of natural science to the study of society, he held that the source of religion and morality is the collective mind-set of society and that the cohesive bonds of social order result from common values in a society.
+Above all, he believed religion is about community: It binds people together (social cohesion), promotes behavior consistency (social control), and offers strength during life’s transitions and tragedies (meaning and purpose).
+By applying the methods of natural science to the study of society, Durkheim held that the source of religion and morality is the collective mind-set of society and that the cohesive bonds of social order result from common values in a society.
 He contended that these values need to be maintained to maintain social stability.